Eventjet GraphQL API documentation

 }

 4. To place an order, you need to attach the customer's data to the cart first.
-To find out which data you need to provide, use the Shop.checkoutForm field.
+To find out which data you need to provide, use the checkoutForm field.

 query GetCheckoutForm($shopSlug: ID!, $locale: String!) {